Servbot91/ImageDeck-Senpai-Edition/README.md

 	- Images are locked to 50 on load for performance.
 Once you are nearing the end of a chunk, the next chunk is loaded.
 You also have the option to preload multiple chunks ahead by pressing the load next chunk feature.
 	- Chunk system has a safety check to prevent backend query spam and will skip if a chunk load is in progress
 	- Can manually load the next chunk via button
-- Removed particles and nonsense effects and buttons such as strobe.
+- Removed particles and effects and buttons such as strobe.
 - Further reduced code stack (needs further improvement)
 - Backend GraphQL is properly using stash schema rather than guessing
 ---
 ### QOL Improvements

 - Respects filter context
 	- Note: For the most part, it will not work if you have an exclusion in front of your inclusion meaning the INCLUDE must come before the EXCLUDE or no exclude at all for it to properly function.
-If an include is after another include, it should work. **If someone out there smarter than me can fix this please help.**
+If an include is after another include, it should work.
-	- Respects ASC\DESC Sort
 - Split up the image-deck.js into a more manageable format
 	- button.js
 	- config.js